wikihoops/wh-weekly/_posts/2020-08-03-basktball-returns-with-a-bang.md

 published: False
 ---

-It took long negotiations and a logistical nightmare but the NBA has officially returned with games actually matter.
+It took long negotiations and a logistical nightmare but the NBA has officially returned with games that actually matter.
 And just as we'd expect it does it with another classic clash between the LA teams, followed by an intense weekend with more games than what you can handle.
 Was it any good?
 What intensity are we seeing as teams ramp up?
 We go through some of the week's highlights and then we're gonna zone in a thriller between two teams still deep in the fight to play summer basketball.

 <!--spoilers-->